Superman vs. Beatlemania

 By the 1960s, Superman had logged nearly three decades as the protector of Metropolis, America and indeed the Earth itself, fighting off countless invasions of fascist armies, super-insects, malevolent space aliens and giant robots.
 However, not even the Man of Might could hold back the "British Invasion" of pop culture, led by four cheeky lads from Liverpool.

 Even staid old DC -- pegged by wags of the day as "Dad's Comics" -- could hardly fail to take note of Beatlemania.
-Traditionally, only the safest, parent-approved celebrities made it into the pages of DC books; the most "daring" comedians to show up were Bob Hope and Jerry Lewis, while Rock-and-Roll was represented not by Elvis Presley but the clean-scrubbed, family friendly Pat Boone.
-So when the Beatles stormed in, was it a sign that DC was ready to appeal to a hipper crowd at last?
-Or just a reflection on the "safe" all-ages appeal of the Fab Four in their mop-topped, pre-psychedelic phase?
+Traditionally, only the safest, parent-approved celebrities made it into the pages of DC books; the most "daring" comedians to show up were Bob Hope and Jerry Lewis, while Rock-and-Roll was represented not by Elvis Presley but the cleanly scrubbed, family-friendly Pat Boone.
+So when the Beatles stormed in, was it a sign that DC was ready to appeal to a hipper crowd at last or just a reflection of the "safe" all-ages appeal of the Fab Four in their mop-topped, pre-psychedelic phase?

-Some of the books the lads showed up in you might have expected, like Girl's Romances and Heart Throbs, aimed squarely at the same female audience who pinned up Beatle photos in their bedrooms.
-But before long, they also made it into the pages of Metal Men, Teen Titans and, of course, Superman's Pal Jimmy Olsen.
+Some of the books the lads showed up in were the ones you might have expected, like Girl's Romances and Heart Throbs, aimed squarely at the same female audience who pinned up Beatle photos in their bedrooms.
+Before long, however, the Fab Four also made it into the pages of Metal Men, Teen Titans and, of course, Superman's Pal Jimmy Olsen.

-DC hedged their bets, as usual; the Beatles' name and their images were invoked to spike sales, but inside the books, Beatlemania was viewed through the lens of older eyes; as a kooky fad that would soon pass, but not before making fools out of a lot of teenagers.
+DC hedged their bets, as usual; the Beatles' name and their images were invoked to spike sales, but inside the books, Beatlemania was viewed through the lens of older eyes as a kooky fad that would surely soon pass, but not before making fools out of a lot of teenagers.
 In Jimmy Olsen #79 (Sept.
 '64), for example, we get "The Red-Headed Beatle of 1,000 B.C.", which starts with Jimmy -- already well-established as DC's resident teenage lamebrain -- dancing to a swingin' Mersey beat, complete with customized red Beatle wig.
+If he's into the band, they've gotta be goofy.

 Kudos to artist George Papp, at least, for including the left-handed bass-player (Paul, natch).

-Despite the cover art, that's pretty much it for Beatle references until the end of the story, when Jimmy slips his wig on a young Samson to keep the strongman's hair from being cut.
+Despite the cover art, that's pretty much it for Beatle references until the end of the story, when Jimmy -- temporarily transported to the Year 1000 BC -- slips his wig on a young Samson to keep the strongman's hair from being cut.
 Then, for good measure, Jimmy starts his own musical craze when he plays (presumably Lennon/McCartney) music on a shofar, of all things.

 Note that Superman stays comfortably in his "father figure" role, here; vaguely aware of the Beatles thanks to the incongruously cowboy-sounding name of their drummer.
 As we've seen before, as late as 1969, Superman is still under the impression that Ringo is the real celebrity in the group, dropping his name like any other clueless square trying to sound hip.

 Jimmy Olsen #87 (Sept.
-'65) brings us "Jimmy Olsen, Rock-n-Roll Star," which unsubtly heaps even more scorn on pop music in general and the Beatles as its avatars.
-Visited by Bizarro-Jimmy Olsen, who's in danger of being fired by Bizarro-Perry White if he doesn't score a scoop, our Jimmy comes up with a "brilliant" scheme; disguising himself as Bizarro-Jimmy, he'll go on the popular pop-music TV show Hulla-Bashin' and do a deliberately awful act, getting thrown out of the studio and thus creating a story worthy of the Bizarro front pages (why the real Bizarro-Jimmy couldn't do the same thing is beyond me).
+'65) brings us "Jimmy Olsen, Rock-n-Roll Star," which unsubtly heaps even more scorn on pop music in general and specifically the Beatles as its exemplars.
+Visited by Bizarro-Jimmy Olsen, who's in danger of being fired by Bizarro-Perry White if he doesn't score a scoop, our Jimmy comes up with a "brilliant" scheme; disguising himself as Bizarro-Jimmy, he'll appear on the popular pop-music TV show Hulla-Bashin' to perform a deliberately dreadful routine with the aim of getting thrown out of the studio, thus creating a story worthy of the Bizarro newpaper's front page (why the real Bizarro-Jimmy couldn't do the same thing is beyond me).

-With the cooperation of the show's producer, Jimmy puts on a bizarro mask and a Fab Four-like suit, topping it off with a long-haired wig "so my hair will look like the Beatles!"
+With the cooperation of the show's producer, Jimmy dons a bizarro mask and a Fab Four-like suit, topping it off with a long-haired wig "so my hair will look like the Beatles!"
 Looking on, the producer chuckles approvingly.
-Once in the spotlight, Jimmy does his worst, with what I'll take to be the Bizarro version of "Love Me Do:"
+Once in the spotlight, Jimmy does his worst, belting out what I'll take to be the Bizarro version of "Love Me Do:"

-Jimmy Olsen #88 brings us "The Swinging Superman," and while the Beatle references are a bit more subtle, they are mentioned on the cover, just in case.
-Jimmy is "Bouncier than the Beatles!" , we're told, with his rocking new hit, "The Krypton Crawl!"
+Jimmy Olsen #88 brings us "The Swinging Superman," and while the Beatle references are a bit more subtle this time, the band gets a shout-out on the cover, where we're told Jimmy is "Bouncier than the Beatles!" with his rocking new hit, "The Krypton Crawl!"
 (Superman is shown dancing to the beat and singing "Yah, Yah, Yah!")

 Miffed to find Rick Rock cozying up to Lucy, Jimmy decides to fight fire with fire: